khizer-sheikh7/data-insert/README.md

 # data-insert
-this is the code for inserting data in MySql through php
+this is the code for inserting data in MySql through php using POST method.

+Thank you using my code
+Regards
+Khizer